Tips to help you this tax time

 Stay on top of your employer obligations

 If you employ staff, make sure you’re prepared for your end of financial year (EOFY) tax and super obligations.
-As Sunday 30 June 2025 approaches, stay up-to-date with your employer reporting obligations and these upcoming key dates:
+As Tuesday 30 June 2026 approaches, stay up to date with your employer reporting obligations.

 Record keeping and digital services